 Louisiana’s Boater Safety Education Program

-Louisiana joins 45 other states that have educational requirements for operating a boat or PWC on state waters.
+Louisiana joins more than 40 states with educational requirements for operating a boat or PWC on state waters.

 By completing and passing this Louisiana–approved online boating license course, you will have satisfied the educational requirement for Louisiana.

 It’s the Law!